steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 Wait for the next steps! 😂

 Now, a very natural tendency is to say *"everyone gets its own car"*.
-Which is all nice & well, until you realise that it is much more expensive.
+Which is all nice & well, until you realize that it is much more expensive.
 Yet as you are only remembering the "single car hell", you still think you are is way better now.

-*Welcome to a world of microservices!*
+*Welcome to a world of micro-services!*

 If you let it go for a while, you'll end up with a gazillion cars, and therefore huge operating costs, but also lots of traffic jams.

 But fear not!
 There are many companies that do make nice money out of managing those traffic jams for you.
-And if you remembered correctly, those are the same ones that massively invest into the microservices ecosystem marketing, funding all those article & confereneces.
+And if you remembered correctly, those are the same ones that massively invest into the micro-services ecosystem marketing, funding all those article & conferences.
 But, let's not feed too much into the conspiracy theory, I just think that it is capitalism at work by simply offering what customers want.